coficab-pt-app/coficab-pt-app.github.io/README_en.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us by the email: coficab.portugal@coficab.com.